navy interior communications electrician - ic rate

 The day-to-day duties and activities of an IC include:

-• Maintenance and repair of shipboard navigation equipment.
+• Maintain and repair shipboard navigation equipment

 ICs work in a variety of environments both at sea and ashore.

-ICs normally work indoors, sometimes in a clean environment, and sometimes in dirty environments of a shop-type nature.
+They normally work indoors, sometimes in a clean environment, and sometimes in dirty environments of a shop-type nature.

 IC3 Britney M. Subbs monitors the integrated launch and recovery television surveillance system aboard the USS George H.W.
 Bush (CVN 77).
 (Source: U.S. Navy / MC2 Richardson)